piotrmasior/git_flow_example/README.markdown

 ## Share feature with others

 Sometimes features are so big we need help, so we push our branch to repository to do this.
+So first developer - call him A - will init this feature:

+`git flow feature start 121`
+where 121 is feature name

+`git push origin feature/121`

+now A and another developers:
+`git pull`
+`git branch --set-upstream feature/121 origin/feature/121`